charliecalvert/CloudNotes/Assignments/GitNewRepo.md

 * [Git and Cloud 9](http://bit.ly/elf-cloud9)
 * [Git Video][git-video]

+## Git Account GitHub

+Use [Github](https://github.com) to host your [git](http://git-scm.com/book/en/v2) repository.
+You have two choices:

+- Create a new GitHub account if you don't have one already
+- Use an existing GitHub account.
+- Sign up for the Github [student pack][github-edu]
+	- The student pack might take a few days to set up
+	- Even though there is a delay, apply anyway.

-## Git Account
+## Git Account BitBucket

 Use [BitBucket](https://bitbucket.org) to host a private [git](http://git-scm.com/book/en/v2) repository.
 You have two choices:

 - Create a new BitBucket account if you don't have one already
 - Use an existing BitBucket account.
-- If you prefer GitHub or some other cloud repository, that should also work.
-	- For GitHub, see the [student pack][github-edu]
-	- The student pack might take a few days to set up
-	- If the delay means you can't use the student pack for this assignment, apply anyway.

 ## Create Repo Home {#create-home}

-In BitBucket, from the home page, create a new repository:
+In GitHub or BitBucket, from the home page, create a new repository:

-* Choose the Create menu at top
+* Choose the **Create** or **New Repository** menu item near the top
 * Select **Create Repository**

 Name your git repository like this, where **isit320** should be name of your class:

 	isit320_lastname-year

-For instance, your repository might have a name like this, depending on the class you are in and the current year:
+For instance, your repository might have a name like one of the following, depending on the class you are in and the current year:

 ```